 Until the revisions announced in Budget 2023, government changes to pension taxation meant that, for some people, there was no financial sense in making pension contributions.
-For others, earlier reforms had transformed pensions into a key estate planning tool, something that has now been reversed by the Autumn Budget 2024 changes.
+For others, earlier reforms had transformed pensions into a key estate planning tool, something that has now been reversed by the proposed changes announced in the Autumn Budget 2024.